 Internal Limited-Submission Deadline: Friday, August 23, 2019 by 5:00 p.m.

 Please review the NEH Summer Stipend guidelines for examples of projects that are not supported by NEH.
-Guidelines, along with FAQs, application materials, and sample application narratives can be found at the NEH website.
+Guidelines, along with FAQs, application materials, and sample application narratives can be found at the program web page.

 As a taxpayer-supported federal agency, NEH endeavors to make the products of its awards available to the broadest possible audience.
 The goal is for scholars, educators, students, and the American public to have ready and easy access to a wide range of NEH grant products.
 For the Summer Stipends program, such projects may include digital resources, websites, and the like.
 For projects that lead to the development of websites, and the like.
 All other considerations being equal, NEH gives preference to those that provide free access to the public.
 Details about access and dissemination matters can be found in the application guideline pdf.
 Those with questions are encouraged to contact Summer Stipends staff at firstname.lastname@example.org.

 Faculty members with tenured or tenure-track positions who teach full-time at institutions of higher education must be nominated by their institutions to apply for a Summer Stipend.
 Only two nominations (at any rank) may be made to NEH by each university.
-If you are a full-time tenure-stream faculty member, please do not submit an application directly to NEH; you must apply first to the internal University of Illinois at Urbana-Champaign competition (procedures below), and only if you are selected as a campus nominee, can you proceed to apply to NEH.
-(Please note: Emeritus/retired faculty, adjunct faculty, part-time faculty, and applicants with academic appointments that terminate by the summer period of performance, as well as members at institutions of higher education who are not faculty members and will not be teaching during the academic year preceding the award, or independent scholars not affiliated with an institution of higher education, are all exempt from campus nomination and must apply directly to NEH.)
+If you are a full-time tenure-stream University of Illinois at Urbana-Champaign faculty member, please do not submit an application directly to NEH; you must apply first to the internal Urbana campus competition (procedures below), and only if you are selected as a campus nominee, can you proceed to apply to NEH.
+(Emeritus/retired faculty, non-tenure-track faculty, university staff members who are not faculty and who will not be teaching during the academic year prior to the award, as well as independent scholars and community college faculty are all exempt from campus nomination and may apply directly to NEH.)

 Internal Application Procedure (Tenure-line Faculty)